 Mower stripped and ready for washing

-After getting the mower home, the seized deck was removed, along with the engine, transmission, and battery such that the frame could be indiscriminately pressure washed.
+After getting the mower home, the seized deck was removed, along with the engine, transmission, and battery such that the frame could be pressure washed.

 Coroded and siezed mower deck